 - 1. Process A applies to reports of Title IX Sexual Harassment (including Sexual Assault, Dating Violence, Domestic Violence, and Stalking) involving students and employees when the Prohibited Conduct: - a.
 Occurs within the United States; and - b.
 Occurs within CNU's education program and activity meaning 1) locations, events, or circumstances over which CNU exercises substantial control over both the Respondent and the context in which the Prohibited Conduct occurs and 2) any building owned or controlled by a student organization that is officially recognized by CNU); and - c.
 At the time of filing a Formal Complaint, a Complainant is participating in or attempting to participate in CNU's education program or activity. - 2.
-Process B applies to reports of Title IX Sexual Harassment (including Sexual Assault, Dating Violence, Domestic Violence, and Stalking) when jurisdiction does not fall within Process A, as determined by the Director, and to all other reports of Prohibited Conduct.
+Process B applies to reports of (1) Title IX Sexual Harassment (including Sexual Assault, Dating Violence, Domestic Violence, and Stalking) when jurisdiction does not fall within Process A, as determined by the Director, (2) Non-Title Sexual Harassment, and (3) all other reports of Prohibited Conduct.